Table of Contents

 **click to enlarge**

-Let’s take a real world example of how you can selectively use KPIs to tell a specific story: you are the head of marketing and need to justify your current expenditures on content marketing to the CEO.
+Let’s take a real-world example of how you can selectively use metrics to tell a specific story: you are the head of marketing and need to justify your current expenditures on content marketing to the CEO.
 She doesn’t care about email signups or page visits.
-No, your CEO is interested in one metric – revenue and ROI.
-It is your job to connect the KPIs you look at to revenue, so that your CEO understands how important funding your department is.
+No, your CEO is interested in revenue and ROI (an essential element of any effective financial management report).
+It is your job to connect the KPIs you look at revenue so that your CEO understands how important funding your department is.

 You could show her the following variables to tell a story: